Brothers of the Wind

-Brothers of the Wind is a 2016 Austrian coming of age-drama film directed by Gerardo Olivares and Otmar Penker and starring Jean Reno, Manuel Camacho and Tobias Moretti.
+Brothers of the Wind is a 2016 English-language Austrian coming of age-drama film directed by Gerardo Olivares and Otmar Penker and starring Jean Reno, Manuel Camacho and Tobias Moretti.

 Plot

 In the 1960s, in an undetermined place in the Alps, an eagle couple has two hatching eggs.
 When both eaglets are born, their mother knows that she must only raise one as their successor.
 In an ensuing fight with another eagle, the eaglets' father dies when he crashes to the ground.
 One of the eaglets shortly falls from the nest, and his mother, due by nature to maintain the survivor, ignores the eaglet's cry for help.

 Meanwhile, forester Danzer (Jean Reno) meets with a boy named Lukas (Manuel Camacho) and his father Keller (Tobias Moretti).
 They both live in a new house in the mountains, after the death of Maria (Eva Kuen), mother of Lukas and Keller's wife, as a result of a fire.
 Keller, gravely afflicted by the death of his wife, fails to live in harmony and understanding with his son, who takes refuge more and more in nature, avoiding contact with his father.
 As a retreat Lukas constantly goes to the remains of his old house, where he often sees the photograph of his deceased mother.

 As Lukas' dog Scout is taking a walk in the forest, Lukas comes across the eaglet, and Lukas decides to raise him to full health.
 Lukas takes the eaglet to his old house to take care of him.
 Danzer also meets the eaglet, and decides to help Lukas for the affection he feels for him.

 The forester tells Lukas that the food he has given the eaglet is not good.
 He also tells him to give sunlight to the eaglet.
 When a fox sneaks in and kills Keller's hens, he angrily chases Lukas.
 Lukas, fearful for the safety of the eaglet, goes to his family's hut.
 Lukas rescues the eaglet from the attacking foxes.
 As Lukas stays and reads his family's Bible, he comes across the story of Cain and Abel.
 Aptly fitting the eaglet's own story, Lukas names it Abel.

 As Lukas takes care of Abel, Danzer arrives and invites Lukas to go live with him during the summer and also allows Abel to come with them.
 He gives Lukas a restrain to be able to catch Abel.
 When Lukas and Abel arrive, Lukas sees a portrait of a young boy and an eagle.
 Lukas catches a fish with his own hands for Abel, but Abel lets it slip away.
 In the meantime, Abel's mother hunts foxes and weasels for both her and her son.